 Security, Redundancy, and Recovery

-Here’s the bad news: Three out of four companies are at risk from failure to prepare for disaster recovery.
+Here’s the bad news: Three out of four companies are at risk of failure due to a lack of preparation for disaster recovery.

 The results can be devastating with hundreds of thousands of dollars in direct losses as well as serious business disruption.
-The good news is that you don’t have to be one of them.
+The good news is that you do not have to be one of them.

 Business continuity and disaster recovery planning are critical components of keeping your business up and running in the event of a disaster.
-We’ll help you build a data protection plan that takes into account everything you might need to recover including: applications, networks, documents, or even your entire system.
+We will help you build a data protection plan that takes into account everything you might need to recover including applications, networks, documents, or even your entire system.

 Redundancy and backups are both necessary to prevent the loss of data, but they work in very different ways.
 Data redundancy helps prevent service outages.
 Internal drive failures can happen at any time, and redundancy works as a fail-safe measure.
 Redundancy can help keep your critical systems online while your data is being recovered from your backup system.

 Network Attached Storage (NAS)